 How challenging is getting new business for your firm?

-According to the 2016 State of U.S. Small Law Firms Study conducted by Thomson Reuters, 78% of firms identified acquiring new client business as their top challenge.
+According to the 2016 State of U.S. Small Law Firms Study, 78% of firms identified acquiring new client business as their top challenge.

 How do firms address this challenge?

 By getting more leads which they can convert to clients and grow the business.

 You’ll need to do some marketing to achieve this.